somhi/DECA_retro_cape_2/README.md

 * Prior to first power on it is required to solder jumpers JP2 (pins 3V3 and V) and JP7 (pin 5V and central pin).
 Read jumper selection notes below
 * To use MiSTer memory modules place jumper JP6 to power supply 3V3
 * Place jumper JP8 on desired interface (DB9 or USB3) for joystick usage.
 For USB3 jumper JP9 default is I/O.
+* For USB3 SNAC adapters **do not** use the [SNAC level shifter adapter](https://manuferhi.com/p/snac-adapter-for-mister) as voltage protection is already included in the cape.
 * For the rest of jumpers read jumper selection notes below.
 In case of doubt leave the default recommended position.
 * There are a few signals with shared functions that cannot be used at the same time.
 Those signals are indicated in the PCB silkscreen with ( ) or *, **:
   * (1), (2) are shared between DETO PMOD and PMOD2